 He is a member of multiple organizations including Ducks Unlimited, Pheasants Forever, Quality Deer Management Association, Veterans of Foreign Wars, National Wild Turkey Foundation, National Rifle Association and Delta Waterfowl.
 Consequently, his passion for the outdoors led him to start his own business, Big Red Outdoors, in October 2009.
-It has grown to over 70 members with 8,500 acres of private hunting ground leased in Nebraska.
+It has grown to over 50 members with 6,500 acres of private hunting ground leased in Nebraska.
 Requiring a better management tool for his club members, Chris worked with a computer programming firm to develop an online reservation system for member use.
-Once developed, he saw a wider market for its use and has since started another company, American Sportsman Network (ASN), which allows other club owners the opportunity to utilize the reservation system.

 A Military Retiree That Has a Drive to Succeed